OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-09.md

 ## 1 Chronicles 9:19

-Shallum the son of Kore, the son of Ebiasaph, the son of Korah,
+Shallum, descendant of Kore, Ebiasaph, and Korah,
 and his relatives of his father’s household, the Korahites,
 were over the work of the service, keepers of the thresholds of the tent.